 Theoretically yes, large format cameras, lenses and equipment can be rented in many large cities and thousands of photographers have experience with large format cameras.
 However the exacting specifications for recording HABS/HAER/HALS surveys (26 pages) are complex and it takes time to master the logistics, field notes and maps, darkroom work, archival washing and printing, and the intricate post-production to Secretary of the Interior's Standards for Architectural and Engineering Documentation.
 Many photographers also do not want to sign away copyright to their photographs and put them into the public domain (required).
-Therefore there are only a handful of photographers in any region with experience doing in HABS/HAER/HALS surveys (Photographers that speak the language).
-When we look at a HABS photos by a first-timer (including our first time) we inevitably see a lack of context photos... so stepping back across the street and capturing the neighborhood is our first advice.
-A experienced HABS/HAER/HALS photographer knowledgeable about historic construction, engineering and architecture that is passionate about historic resources will produce the most complete documentation in the least amount of time.
+Therefore there are only a handful of photographers in any region with experience doing HABS/HAER/HALS surveys (Photographers that speak the language).
+When we look at survey photos by a first-timer (including our first time) we inevitably see a lack of context photos... so stepping back across the street and capturing the neighborhood is our first advice.
+A experienced HABS/HAER/HALS photographer knowledgeable about historic construction, engineering and architecture that is expert in historic resources will produce the most complete documentation in the least amount of time.
 Suggested reading for photographers: Recording Historic Structures (Photo section by William L. Lebovich) (2nd edition), National Park Service.
 A Record in Detail by Jack E. Boucher.
 Industrial Eye by Jet Lowe.
 And A Constructed View by Julius Shulman (Our hero.)

 Do HABS prints need to be done in a darkroom?